kubernetes/website/content/en/docs/concepts/security/pod-security-standards.md

 kernel.
 This allows for workloads requiring heightened permissions to still be isolated.

 Additionally, the protection of sandboxed workloads is highly dependent on the method of sandboxing.
-As such, no single ‘recommended’ policy is recommended for all sandboxed workloads.
+As such, no single recommended policy is recommended for all sandboxed workloads.